Retirement Income Planning

 How the Engagement Works

-We start with a Retirement Clarity Assessment to look at the full picture.
-If the engagement makes sense, we build the multi-year income plan, coordinate the implementation across custodians, and update it every year as taxes, markets, and your household evolve.
-Planning is not a one-time deliverable — it is a living model.
+We start with a Retirement Clarity Assessment.
+We look at the full picture.
+If the engagement makes sense, we build the multi-year income plan, implement it across custodians, and update it every year as taxes, markets, and your household change.
+A plan is not a binder.
+It is a living model.

-Compound Advisory is fee-only.
-We are paid by you, not by product companies, and we hold no proprietary funds, annuities, or insurance contracts.
-The fee is transparent, billed quarterly, and disclosed up front.
-There are no sub-account fees, no platform fees, and no embedded commissions.
+We are fee-only.
+You pay us.
+Product companies do not.
+We hold no proprietary funds, no annuities, no insurance contracts.
+The fee is transparent, billed quarterly, disclosed up front.
+No sub-account fees, no platform fees, no embedded commissions.

-Once an engagement is in place, the household receives a written income plan and a tax projection inside the first 90 days.
-Implementation across custodians follows.
-Annual reviews happen every year; mid-year check-ins happen when a market move, a Medicare year, or a tax change makes one useful.
-There is no minimum communication cadence — we are responsive on the household's schedule, not ours.
+Once we are engaged, the household gets a written income plan and a tax projection inside the first 90 days.
+Implementation follows.
+Annual reviews happen every year.
+Mid-year check-ins happen when a market move, a Medicare year, or a tax change makes one worth doing.
+We are responsive on your schedule, not ours.

 Who This Is For

-Most households we work with are five to ten years on either side of retirement, holding between $1M and $25M in investable assets.
-The common thread is complexity — multiple account types, meaningful Social Security and Medicare decisions, a tax situation that benefits from multi-year planning, and a household that wants the planning relationship to lead the investment relationship rather than the other way around.
+Most households we work with are five to ten years on either side of retirement, with $1M to $25M in investable assets.
+The common thread is complexity — multiple account types, meaningful Social Security and Medicare decisions, a tax picture that benefits from multi-year planning, and a household that wants the planning to lead the investing instead of the other way around.

-If your situation is simpler — a single 401(k), a single income source, no equity compensation, no business interest — there are excellent lower-cost solutions and we will tell you so.
-We do not try to sell engagements that do not earn their keep.
+If your situation is simpler — one 401(k), one income source, no equity compensation, no business interest — there are excellent lower-cost options and we will tell you so.
+We do not sell engagements that do not earn their keep.

 Related Reading